 The web browser often provides magnification and speech synthesis options on your computer.

-In some browsers, the speech synthesis is already activated.
-You can use it to read web pages; it opens automatically when you open a PDF file.
-When you use a browser that does not have the tool, you need to download a browser extension.
+Most web browsers have built-in speech synthesis.
+You can use it to read web pages, and it often opens automatically when you open a PDF file.
+In some browsers, you first need to download an add-on for the browser.

 If you have a question about our support for reading and writing, you can primarily contact us through the library contact form.
-Select the area "Support for reading and writing."
+Select the option "Support for reading and writing".